renovatebot/renovate/docs/usage/getting-started/use-cases.md

 ### Updating of package files

-The term "package file" is used to describe files which contain lists of dependencies.
+The term "package file" is used to describe files which contain references to dependencies.
 Package files are managed by a "package manager".

 Example package files include: